Quiet Night (album): "Sogyeokdong"

-"Sogyeokdong" (Hangul: 소격동), produced in secret collaboration with South Korean singer-songwriter IU, is a pre-release single for the album Quiet Night.
+"Sogyeokdong", produced in secret collaboration with South Korean singer-songwriter IU, is a pre-release single for the album Quiet Night.
 It became Seo's first song ever to be pre-released online since his debut.
 The collaborative single featuring IU's vocals over Seo Taiji's composition, was unveiled on October 2, 2014 (by IU's record label LOEN Entertainment), while Seo's solo version was released eight days later.

 The title of the track, Sogyeok-dong, Jongno-gu in Seoul, is where the singer was born and spent his early years.
 According to Seo's agency, the singer planned this collaboration project under the theme of a sad and beautiful story which happened in Sogyeok-dong of 1980s, from the standpoints of a woman and a man, through two different versions of songs and music videos.
 The '80s-themed music videos, both directed by South Korean music video director Hwang Soo-ah, featured child actors popularized through television series; Sung Yu-bin (It's Okay, That's Love) and Kim Hyun-soo (My Love from the Star).
 The director's cuts of the videos also were released.

 The song reached numbers four (IU's version) and seventeen (Seo's version) on the Gaon Singles Chart, respectively.
 Without any televised promotions, IU's version won the first place on the October 19, 2014, broadcast of SBS's The Music Trend.
 As of 2014, "Sogyeokdong" has sold approximately 830,000 digital downloads nationally, with the sales of both versions combined.

 Superstar K6 winner Kwak Jin-eon covered the song on the show's broadcast of October 24, 2014.